gabimarti/Demons-eye-keylogger/README.md

 -   Special accents keys are not detected correctly and two accents appear in a row when trying to accent a letter when using **pyWinHook**.
 To solve this use **pynput** mode.

+## Disclaimer

+I will not be responsible for the irresponsible use of this project.
+**ONLY this should be used for educational purposes.**

 ## Contact